 How To Speak With Our Maritime Lawyers

-If you are an injured seaman who has not been collecting daily maintenance payments, or who has been forced into inadequate medical treatment by your employer or its insurance company, contact the California maintenance and cure attorneys at Brodsky Micklow Bull & Weiss LLP for a free and confidential discussion about your rights, and what we can do to enforce them.
-Contact us by calling 510-268-6180 or toll free at 855-SEA-SOS1.
+If you are an injured seaman who has not been collecting daily maintenance payments, or who has been forced into inadequate medical treatment by your employer or its insurance company, contact Brodsky Micklow Bull & Weiss LLP for a free confidential discussion about your rights.
+Contact us by calling toll-free at 855-272-5380.